 If you fulfil the admission criteria you are ready to enrol.

 When you enrol at the University of Antwerp you also sign a contract with the university.
-This means that you commit to obtaining a degree or credits for the programme or programme components you enrol in.
+This means that you commit to obtaining a degree for the programme you enrol in.